 - Standard-release metformin is the first-line drug treatment for adults with type 2 diabetes.
 Additional first line treatments e.g. SGLT-2 inhibitors and add on therapies are dependent on cardiovascular status and as such an assessment should be completed to guide treatment.
 See NG28 on type 2 diabetes for full advice.

 - Patients commencing blood glucose lowering agents may need to inform the DVLA and their vehicle insurance company.
 Advise patients to check with their insurer and the GOV.UK website.

-- Women with type 2 diabetes who become pregnant whilst taking antidiabetic medication should be referred urgently for specialist advice.
-It is safe to continue metformin.
+- Patients with type 2 diabetes who become pregnant whilst taking antidiabetic medication should be referred urgently for specialist advice.
+It is safe to use metformin and insulin but all other blood glucose-lowering agents should be stopped before pregnancy.
 See NICE NG3 on diabetes in pregnancy.

 Oral hypoglycaemics in elderly patients